25 de Abril Bridge: Tolls

 Using the bridge has always incurred a toll, first in both directions and then, from 1993, while travelling northbound only.
 The toll plaza situated on the south bank of the Tagus River.
 The tolls have become a source of political dispute in recent years.
 The bridge was projected to have paid all debt in 20 years, and to become toll-free (or have a reduced toll) after that period.
 However, the Government kept charging tolls well beyond the 20-year period, until it gave the concession to Lusoponte, creating a monopoly of the Tagus crossing in Lisbon.

 When opened, people had to park their car and walk to buy a toll ticket costing 20 escudos.
 On 14 June 1994, the government, which ran the bridge at the time, raised the toll by 50%, from 100 to 150 escudos, to prepare to give the bridge into private concession for 40 years from 1 January 1996.
 The concessionaire was Lusoponte, a private consortium formed to build the Vasco da Gama Bridge at no cost to the public finances in exchange for tolls from both bridges.
 As a result, a popular uprising led to road blockades of the bridge and consequent police charges, an event which made the right-wing Government highly unpopular and which many believe led to a centre-left win in the 1995 general elections.
-The toll is set at €1.85 for passenger cars (as of September 2025), northbound (into Lisbon).
+The toll is set at €2.15 for passenger cars (as of September 2025), northbound (into Lisbon).
 There is no toll southbound, and until 2010, no tolls were collected during the month of August.
 From 2011 on, the Portuguese Government abolished that exception, in order to help the efforts to reduce the budget deficit.

 Assuming that no legal changes happen, the concession will end on 24 March 2030, after which the bridge will again be state-managed.

 Design

 The 25 de Abril Bridge is based in part on two San Francisco Bay Area bridges.
 Its paint is the same International Orange color as the famous Golden Gate Bridge, and the design is similar as well to the San Francisco–Oakland Bay Bridge.
 Both the Bay Bridge and the 25 de Abril Bridge were built by the same company.
 The American Society of Civil Engineers says: "Like its sister bridge, the SFOBB in San Francisco, the Tagus River Bridge is located in an area with a long history of earthquakes" and seismic data had to be taken into account in its construction.
 Another sister bridge is the Forth Road Bridge in Edinburgh.

 Upon completion, the bridge had the longest suspended span and the longest main span in Continental Europe, the world's longest continuous truss, and the world's deepest bridge foundation.
-It was the fifth-largest suspension bridge in the world, and the largest outside the US.
-Today it is the 43rd largest suspension bridge in the world.
+It was the fifth-longest suspension bridge in the world, and the longest outside the US.